There are many reasons why you may not be able to connect to your virtual desktop, the following is the list of the most common ones:

 Once you are logged in, you can open the task manager (or service manager) and check if the RDP/NX service is running properly or if they need to be restarted.
 If the service doesn’t start anymore, you can investigate the cause with the help of the system logs.

-You can temporary disable the firewall (or antivirus) to see if you can connect through RDP/NX again.
+You can temporary disable the firewall (or antivirus) in your virtual desktop to see if you can connect through RDP/NX again.
 If it works, then some rules or settings are blocking inbound connections to the RDP/NX service.
 In this case, you need to change these rules in order to allow such connections and re-enable the firewall (or the antivirus) when you have done.
 Don’t leave the firewall off!

 Check if you are behind a firewall